Keyless Signing of Container Images using GitHub Actions

 docker push ttl.sh/${IMAGE_TAG}:1h

-in the above workflow, i am using the ttl.sh container repositories which is an Anonymous & ephemeral Docker image registry, you can always use any container repository you want.
+in the above workflow, I am using the ttl.sh container repositories which is an Anonymous & ephemeral Docker image registry, you can always use any container repository you want.

-Next step in the workflow is getting the image digest of the container image built in the above step using the below actions in your workflow.
+The next step in the workflow is getting the image digest of the container image built in the above step using the below actions in your workflow.

-Next step in your workflow is installing Cosign, add the following YAML config in your workflow
+now you have to install Cosign, add the following YAML config in your workflow

 - name: Install cosign

 uses: sigstore/cosign-[email protected]

 with: